Robin Hood: Prince of Thieves

 We transition to Robin of Locksley (Costner), held captive by Muslims in Jerusalem, even though he never actually participated in the Crusades.
 Those of you expecting a fun time will be seriously disappointed, because this first scene shows a guy getting his hand chopped off offscreen.
 Through some incredibly strange circumstances, Robin breaks free, frees his friend Peter, and, for some reason, despite the cries of his fellow countrymen, frees a Moor named Azeem (Freeman).
 They escape, climbing out of a sewer covered by a manhole (bullhonky).
 Peter is killed, but not before making Robin swear to look after his sister, Marian.
 Azeem informs Robin that because Robin saved his life, he owes him a life debt until he returns the favor.
 The two begin their journey back to England.

 When was Azeem the Muslim ever present in the Robin Hood legends?
 What made Robin want to save him rather than, I don’t know, his fellow countrymen?
 Oh, wait, I know why.
-The politically correct script, which I will address later.
-Thank you, Donald Trump, for making criticism of political correctness a major focus of your 2016 presidential campaign.
+Because political correctness and diversity for the sake of diversity.
 By the way, Azeem was the butt of many jokes in Robin Hood: Men in Tights.

 Back home in England, at Locksley Castle, Robin’s father is penning a letter to…someone.
 Apparently Robin’s father either has Elvish penmanship (sorry, Doug) or writes his letters in an obvious Microsoft Word font.
 One of Locksley’s men tells him that a grouped of hooded, cloaked, and masked men are at the main door.
 Knowing who they are, Robin’s father goes to meet them.
 When he does, the leader of this group removes his mask, revealing himself to be none other than the Sheriff of Nottingham (Rickman).
 And the men he’s leading are eerily reminiscent of a particularly hateful group of racist, anti-Catholic, racial collectivist, far-left Democrats who became particularly notorious during and after the American Civil War.
 Yes.
 The Sheriff of Nottingham is the Grand Wizard of a medieval version of the Ku Klux Klan.
 So Robin’s father … essentially puts up a final stand as he is killed.
 By the way, the dialogue pulls this cliché: